andgordio/mockupless/docs/Courses/LayoutBasics/Style/intro-to-css.md

 }
 ```

-The keyboard shortcut is the same as in HTML too: `⌘`+`/` (`ctrl`+`/` on Windows).
+The keyboard shortcut is the same as in HTML too: `⌘`+`/` on macOS, `ctrl`+`/` on Windows.

 ## Choosing the styling approach

 We recommend to use a mix of inline and tag styling during this course.
 Classes are highly reusable and make the HTML code cleaner, but creating a system of well-designed classes takes a lot of time and effort.
-Also, flexibility is an important part of the prototyping process: you need to be able to pivot quickly, try different layouts, and create freely—all without spending too much time on maintaining a system to incorporate the changes.
+Also, flexibility is an important part of the prototyping process: you need to be able to pivot quickly, try different layouts, and create freely—all without spending too much time on maintaining a design system.

 Eventually, you *will* switch to classes, but you will not have to create them.
-In the Frameworks and libraries section of this course you are introduced to [Tailwind](./../Frameworks/tailwind.md), a CSS framework that provides you with a collection of classes that come as a natural upgrade from inline styling.
-They rovide a similar level of convenience, but with less code and many presets.
+In the *Frameworks and libraries* section of this course you will be introduced to [Tailwind](./../Frameworks/tailwind.md), a CSS framework that provides you with a collection of classes that come as a natural upgrade from inline styling.

 ## Practice